 - Chronic vomiting2 (sometimes) – Lymphocytic-Plasmacytic Enterocolitis (most common feline IBD) – see below

-[Conventional treatment is] often not very successful5.
-Treatable but not often cured6.
+Conventional treatment is often not very successful5 which encourages me to think out of the box a little bit.
+Take a look at FMT below.
+IBD is treatable but not often cured6.
 Conventional treatment includes administering immune system suppressants.
 Hypoallergenic food is used to find out if the food is the cause.
 Hypoallergenic food can be used long term too.
 It is not necessarily very effective.
 Commercial hypoallergenic cat food (usually dry food) contains unnatural ingredients that restrict the usefulness of the diet7as does non-hypoallergenic cat food.
 Modern more advanced hypoallergenic cat food is little better because it is essentially unnatural8.

 Wet hypoallergenic cat food can be successful (“helpful”) in mild feline IBD.
 It is argued that some cats are more sensitive to the overprocessed nature of commercial cat food and the dry variety is worse than the wet.